Legoland Holiday Snow Days

 A 30-foot Christmas tree made of nearly 250,000 legos lights up each night leading to Christmas.
 It’s part of regular admission to Legoland during the holiday season, which also includes nightly entertainment, Santa visits, and fireworks throughout the month of December.
 But the theme park’s most thrilling feature throughout these dates must be the piles of snow set up to turn it into a white winter wonderland.
 That means kids can make snowmen out of real snow, not plastic bricks.
 Though, realistically, they’ll want to make both.

-2920 Zoo Drive, Balboa Park
+2920 Zoo Drive, San Diego

 A chance to see exotic animals at night makes this annual event worth a look, but from December 12-January 3 the zoo will be decked out with holiday lights and special performances, plus plenty of hot chocolate and cookies.
 Expect music, animal-themed Christmas tales, and Santa holding court in an igloo while his elves bounce on a trampoline.
 Tying the wacky vibe together will be the large, tropical toog tree in the zoo’s Front Plaza, outfitted with a musical light display featuring over 1000 bulbs.